compwron/compwron.github.io/_posts/2016-02-26-lwt-summit.md

  -
 ---

-THese are my notes (in reverse order, most recent up top) from LWT summit, which was in the Castro Theater.
+These are my notes (in reverse order, most recent up top) from LWT summit, which was in the Castro Theater.

 ## Impressions and Feelings

-At several points during the day, I felt overhelmed with the amazingness of beign surrounded by these people.
+At several points during the day, I felt overhelmed with the amazingness of being surrounded by these people.
 Giddy.
 Having a friend with me was helpful.

+## Overall

+The Lesbians Who Tech Summit was enjoyable for the company and it helped me regain a little of my dwindling inspiration; it was not technically taxing like Strangeloop.
+The swag was certainly great; I love my new rainbow-logsos-on-grey t-shirts.

-## podcast "call your girlfriend"
+## Live recording of the podcast "call your girlfriend"

 - "is there any company that is doing it right, doing anything?"
 - "He said- the men and women of Company"- and they were all men.